SADINES/comcastassignment/README.md

 ## Application Funtionality  Over View

 ### Uses Oauth for login and logout mechanisum with SPA (implicit flow)
+### Uses redux for state management & thunk middleware for api request
 ### Uses css grid and flex box to make nav bar & card components responsive to various media's
 ### Once you Login list of albums can be seen
 ### In the search box we can type in the album name to filter the albums which uses debounce feature to perform more elegant searches
 ### We can also add our favourite playlist by click on the bookmark button in the individual card and we can see the same stored in our my play list tab
 ###  Onclicking the image of the album it will open the corresponding album from itunes link
+### Uses react toastify for toast notification on adding liked albums

 ## Available Scripts